thepirat000/Audit.NET/src/Audit.NET.DynamoDB/README.md

 - The table to store the audit events must exists on DynamoDB.
 - Its indexes must consist of top-level properties of the audit event.
-(Note you can extend the [AuditEvent](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/AuditEvent.cs) class or add [Custom Fields](https://github.com/thepirat000/Audit.NET#custom-fields-and-comments) as new top-level properties if necessary)
+(Note you can add properties to the AuditEvent as [Custom Fields](https://github.com/thepirat000/Audit.NET#custom-fields-and-comments) with the `SetAttribute()` method on the provider configuration)

 The following is an example of a table creation using the [AWSSDK.DynamoDBv2](https://www.nuget.org/packages/AWSSDK.DynamoDBv2/) library: